Smart Thinking

 Indicator words are words and phrases that signal the presence of certain logical relationships between ideas in a text or argument.
 They provide clues to the reader about the author's intentions and help the reader identify the structure and organization of the text.

 There are two types of indicator words.
+1) Premise indicators 2) Conclusion indicators

 Premise indicators

-Premise indicators are words or phrases that signal the presence of a premise, which is a statement or proposition that is presented as evidence or reason to support a conclusion.
+Premise indicators are words or phrases that signal the presence of a premise, which is a statement or proposition that is presented as evidence or reason to support a conclusion. ex: "Since" "Because" "Given that" "In view of" "Assuming that" "As indicated by"

 Conclusion indicators

-Conclusion indicators are words or phrases that signal the presence of a conclusion, which is the statement that the premises are intended to support.
+Conclusion indicators are words or phrases that signal the presence of a conclusion, which is the statement that the premises are intended to support. ex: "Therefore" "Thus" "Consequently" "Hence" "It follows that" "As a result"

 Reasoning helps us to make connections about how things relate to one another, at any given moment and how things relate to one another, over time.